-Guns, Germs and Steel is probably the most satisifying book I have read in 2018.
+Guns, Germs and Steel is probably the most satisfying book I have read in 2018.

-The book challenges the readers an intreresting question: why the European settler colonized the New World with their guns and germs1, not vice versa?
+The book challenges the readers an interesting question: why the European settler colonized the New World with their guns and germs1, not vice versa?

 The Migration of Early Humans

-The Homo Sapien originated from Africa about million years ago, — scientists has found almost all living boy and men are descendants of one African man with the analysis of Y chromosome.
-Our anccestors expanded to Europe and middle east no later than 500 thousands years ago, and east asia around 1 million years ago.
+The Homo Sapiens originated from Africa about million years ago, — scientists has found almost all living boy and men are descendants of one African man with the analysis of Y chromosome.
+Our ancestors expanded to Europe and middle east no later than 500 thousands years ago, and east Asia around 1 million years ago.
 Thanks to Bering Straight(82km wide), the sapiens did not set foot on North America continent until 12 Ka BP in Sangamonian Stage.
-Until 500 A.D we settled on the Polynesian islands after shipbuilding and navigations were developed.
+Until 500 A.D we settled on the Polynesian islands after shipbuilding and navigation were developed.